GregoryBWilson/Cryptocurrencies/README.md

 ## 3 Summary

 We created an analysis for Martha  senior manager for the Advisory Services Team at Accountability Accounting, who are preparing to get into the cryptocurrency market.
 The use of a structured technique allowed us to, in the end, greatly simplify the data that had been provided and to visualize it in a concise way.
-But it is important to remember, that while unsupervised learning only can help us make decisions about the data, up to a point, then it is up to those with domain expertise, to make the final call.
+It is important to remember, that while unsupervised learning can only help us make decisions about the data, up to a point, then it is up to those with domain expertise, to make the final call.